Plan virtual networks

 VPN gateway

-You can use an Azure VPN Gateway to connect a virtual network to your on-premises network using a site-to-site VPN, or using a dedicated connection with Azure ExpressRoute.
+You can use an Azure VPN Gateway to connect a virtual network to your on-premises network by using a site-to-site VPN, or a dedicated connection with Azure ExpressRoute.

 Name resolution

-Resources in one virtual network cannot resolve the names of resources in a peered virtual network using Azure's built-in DNS.
-To resolve names in a peered virtual network, deploy your own DNS server, or use Azure DNS private domains.
+Resources in one virtual network can't resolve the names of resources in a peered virtual network by using the Azure built-in Domain Name System (DNS).
+To resolve names in a peered virtual network, deploy your own DNS server or use Azure DNS private domains.
 Resolving names between resources in a virtual network and on-premises networks also requires you to deploy your own DNS server.

 Permissions